 Think of Something to Look Forward To

-One of the things that I always do to help myself get through a difficult situation is by giving myself something to look forward to.
+One of the things that I always do to help myself get through a difficult situation is to give myself something to look forward to.
 This helps me see past the current situation that I am in.

 For example, I have been staying at home for more than a month now due to the community quarantine, I have been planning in my head where I’d take my family after the quarantine is lifted.
 I’m thinking about where I could take them for lunch or perhaps dinner once we are allowed to go out.
 This may be a very simple plan but it gives me something to look forward to.

-I’m also thinking a few months far ahead to keep myself excited.
-I’m thinking about where I would go next summer (2021).
+I’m also thinking a few months ahead to keep myself excited.
+I’m thinking about where I will go next summer (2021).

-If you are employed or if you have a business, you can also use this time to create a new target for yourself on your chosen endeavor.
+If you are employed or if you have a business, you can also use this time to create a new target for yourself in your chosen endeavor.